August 7, the 8th Sunday after Trinity.

 NO SERVICES August 14, 21, and 28

-Here is a recording of the Fourth Sunday after Easter (May 15), 8 am service:
+Here is a recording of our Pentecost Sunday 8 am service.

 We are a new congregation and are in the gathering phase.
 These are friendly,